ManuBoca92/cledara-tech-task/README.md

 Cypress was chosen as the test framework of choice for this task.
 The test is run on Holland & Barret site.

+### CI/CD

+I used Github Actions as the CI/CD tool.

 ## Setup

 To run this test, follow these steps, please make sure you have **node** and **yarn** installed on your local machine then follow these steps;